survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

     // from here.
     //
     // Returning an array fails!
 To get around that,
-    // it is possible to nest rules. if (env === 'development') {
+    // it's possible to nest rules.
+    if (env === 'development') {
       return {
         // Trigger css-loader first